7RU7H/Archive/Tools/Network-Based/Packet-Analysis/Tcpdump-Cheatsheet.md

-# Tcpdump
+# `tcpdump`

-Tcpdump is *" a powerful command-line packet analyzer; and libpcap, a portable C/C++ library for network traffic capture*
+`tcpdump` is *" a powerful command-line packet analyzer; and libpcap, a portable C/C++ library for network traffic capture*.
+Written in C and C++ along with its library `libpcap` for Unix-like systems it was later ported to Windows with a corresponding library `winpcap`.

 To capture capture traffic:
 ```bash